calibrain/calibre-web-automated-book-downloader/readme.md

 If you change `BOOK_LANGUAGE`, you can add multiple comma separated languages, such as `en,fr,ru` etc.

-Use the following environment variables to choose sub-folders of `/tmp/data/calibre-web/ingest` in which to download different content types (Book, Magazine, Comic, etc.):
+Use the following environment variables to set specific folders in which to download different content types (Book, Magazine, Comic, etc.):

 | Variable                        | Description                    | Default Value |